Pittsburgh Steelers Quarterback Dwayne Haskins Dead at 24 - E! Online

 He added, "So there's that and then there's the story behind him growing to king, going through adversity, and having to fall to get up and that's just something that resonates with my story because everyone sees the highs of everything, but not what it took to get there."

-(E!, NBC News and NBC Sports are part of the NBCUniversal family.)
+(E! and NBC Sports are part of the NBCUniversal family.)